 This topic is all about “How to plunge a toilet?” why?
 Because many people don’t think twice about using the toilet for weeks, months, or even years.
 Toilets are the least attentive thing in our home as well as important but we never give attention to them until and unless it starts clogging.
 The instant it clogs, however, the toilet becomes the center of attention.
-While most homeowners are wise enough to keep a plunger somewhere in the house—if not in the bathroom itself, then perhaps in the linen closet or basement—a remarkable proportion don’t actually know how to plunge a toilet.
+While most homeowners are wise enough to keep a plunger somewhere in the house—if not in the bathroom itself, then perhaps in the linen closet or basement—a remarkable proportion don’t actually know how to plunge a toilet with a plunger.
 The correct technique is easy to master.
 Certainly, practice makes perfect, but just about anyone can capably handle the task.
 But before hopping to the methods to unclog a toilet on your own with a toilet plunger.
 You are required to know a few important things and the techniques to use that in a proper way.
 So, let’s get started

 Things To Know Before Acknowledging “How To Plunge A Toilet?”